-CU Health Plan Extended (PPO) - Anthem Plan Cost Information:
+CU Health Plan Extended - Anthem Plan (PPO) Cost Summary:

-Plan Feature What Participant Will Pay Preventative care No-cost preventative care Preventative Care Guidelines Deductible (per plan year) \$750 per individual (each member must meet their \$750) \$1,500 family max (2+ members) 10% coinsurance after deductible is met Out-of-pocket limit (per plan year) \$8,700 individual; \$17,400 family Office visit Primary care physician - \$40 per visit Specialist - \$50 per visit Urgent care - \$40 per visit Office visit copays do not apply toward the deductible.
-Emergency care \$250 copay (waived if admitted) Prescription drug Tier 1 - \$15 Tier 2 - \$35 Tier 3 - \$50 Tier 4 - \$75 (specialty) Mail order RX 90-day supply Not required.
-Available at cost savings.
-Plan documents CU Health Plan - Extended Plan Summary (PDF) CU Health Plan - Extended Plan Booklet (PDF)
+Plan Feature What Participant Will Pay Preventative care no cost preventative care Preventative Care Guidelines Deductible \$750 per individual (each member must meet their \$750)\$1,500 family max (2+ members)10% coinsurance after deductible is met Out-of-pocket limit (per plan year) \$9,100 individual; \$18,200 family Office visit primary care physician - \$40 per visit specialist - \$50 per visit urgent care - \$40 per visit office visit copays do not apply toward the deductible Emergency care \$250 copay (waived if admitted) Prescription drugs CVS Caremark is the claims manager for all CU Health Plans administered by Anthem.
+Please refer to the CVS Caremark website or plan documents on the CU Extended website for detailed information.
+Maintenance medications Per fill, a maximum of up to 30 days of maintenance medication may be purchased at a retail pharmacy.
+After 3 fills, CVS retail pharmacies or CVS mail order pharmacy must be used for maintenance medications, for up to 90-day supply to be covered.
+Diabetic supplies CU Health Plan enrollees with diabetes may qualify to receive insulin and generic diabetic supplies (such as test strips, lancets, needles, etc.) from in-network pharmacies with no copay.